 You don’t need to pilot a fighter jet to wear a pair of these.
 This style took off as a fashionable way to exude cool while shielding your eyes on long drives.
 Their stylish practicality makes them endurably popular.

-Keeping them in place
+Safety: Keeping them in place

 Keeping sunglasses firmly affixed to your head can prevent their loss and even potentially dangerous situations, especially when driving or playing sports, when they could become dislodged.
 (Extreme example: an astronaut wearing sunglasses under a space helmet cannot simply reach in and adjust them.)
 So they need to effectively grip your head.
 Lightweight, bendable plastic frames work together with the sunglass springs to provide just the right amount of pressure to help keep them in place… without causing pain.